 Hiking in the Ozarks

 The hills and forests of the Ozark National Scenic Riverways area invite the hiker.
 The park only maintains a few trails, we hope to increase the number in the future.
-In addition, all dirt roads and old traces are open to hiking, and except for horseback riders, there won't be much traffic.
+In addition, all dirt roads and old traces are open to hiking, and except for occasional horseback riders, there won't be much traffic.
 The National Park Service is in the process of marking some of the trails, but a good topographical map will help.
 Many trails leave the park and cross private or state lands.
-Please respect others' rights.
+Please respect others' rights and share the trail.

 A few common sense rules will help you have a safe and enjoyable experience.